shipsgold/multi-token-standard-impl/NEP.md

 #### Notes
 - TokenId is of type String
 ```
-/// Used when SemiFungibleTokens are transferred using `sft_transfer_call`.
-This is the method that's called after `sft_on_transfer`.
-This trait is implemented on the SemiFungibleToken contract.
+/// Used when MultiTokens are transferred using `mt_transfer_call`.
+This is the method that's called after `mt_on_transfer`.
+This trait is implemented on the MultiToken contract.
-pub trait SemiFungibleTokenResolver {
+pub trait MultiTokenResolver {
-    /// Finalize an `sft_transfer_call` chain of cross-contract calls.
+    /// Finalize an `mt_transfer_call` chain of cross-contract calls.
     ///
-    /// The `sft_transfer_call` process:
+    /// The `mt_transfer_call` process:
     ///
     /// 1.
-Sender calls `sft_transfer_call` on SemiFungibleToken contract
+Sender calls `mt_transfer_call` on MultiToken contract
     /// 2.
-SemiFungibleToken contract transfers token from sender to receiver
+MultiToken contract transfers token from sender to receiver
     /// 3.
-SemiFungibleToken contract calls `sft_on_transfer` on receiver contract
+MultiToken contract calls `mt_on_transfer` on receiver contract
     /// 4+. [receiver contract may make other cross-contract calls]
-    /// N. SemiFungibleToken contract resolves promise chain with `sft_resolve_transfer`, and may
+    /// N. MultiToken contract resolves promise chain with `mt_resolve_transfer`, and may
     ///    transfer token back to sender
     ///
     /// Requirements: